 What is LDN (low dose naltrexone)?

-Naltrexone is a synthetic drug that blocks opiate receptors in the central nervous system, which are responsible for the pillsensation of pleasure derived from narcotics.
+Naltrexone is a synthetic drug that blocks opiate receptors in the central nervous system, which are responsible for the sensation of pleasure derived from narcotics.
 Naltrexone is typically used for heroin addiction and is FDA approved at doses of 50mg.
 It is also used in alcohol and drug addiction.

 In recent years, lower doses of naltrexone have been used to treat autoimmune conditions such as MS (multiple sclerosis), rheumatoid arthritis, ulcerative colitis and crohn’s disease.
 The lower dosing of naltrexone is commonly referred to as LDN (low dose naltrexone).
 The typical dose ranges from 3.5mg to 4mg and is recommended to be taken at bedtime.
 Low dose naltrexone is inexpensive and well-tolerated.